 I’m a big Apple product user.
 Currently, I regularly use a Macbook Pro for administration duties, a Magic Mouse v2, an Apple Wireless Keyboard, Apple Watch 1, and an iPhone 6s Plus.
 For the most part, I think these products are rock-solid and reliable (for what I do).
 Given this, every Apple announcement is generally met with a great interest for me, mainly because I’ll probably be in there at 3am Eastern Time buying the next iPhone on Friday as many of you.

-There were also number of strange rumors this year about the iPhone 7 .
+There were also a number of strange rumours this year about the iPhone 7.
 Would the new phone be the same size as the 6s?
 Would there be a blue version?
 Would Apple remove the headphone jack?
 Would this new phone be partially or fully waterproof?
 Today, we’d finally have these answers.

 Apple Watch Series 2

 Finally, Apple’s Watch is “SwimProof”, which means water-resistant to 50 meters.
 This will allow the watch to be worn in the shower and swimming and really anywhere.
 This might be, to my knowledge, the first waterproof product Apple has ever offered.
 If you used to have a watch you wear all the time, this watch has that potential (beyond the charging problem).